rkamra-1404/Recipes/README.md

 - Didn't implement pagination or offline mode, to stay focused on core architecture.

 - Limited visual customizations to spend more time on testability and clean code separation

+- Didn't implement the detail page showing further details of recipe due to time constraints

 ### Weakest Part of the Project
 - Image cache disk tests needed artificial delay to simulate I/O timing, which isn’t ideal